-Brooke and I took our first big trip of 2016 to Keystone, Colorado.
-We both love to ski, and Keystone holds special significance to us, because I proposed to Brooke at the top of the main summit in 2013.
+My wife and I took our first big trip of 2016 to Keystone, Colorado.
+We both love to ski, and Keystone holds special significance to us, because I proposed to her at the top of the main summit in 2013.
 Ski trips are notoriously expensive, with lift tickets, gear rental, and pricey food to consider, in addition to the standard flight, lodging, and ground transportation costs.
 While some of the ski-related costs are unavoidable, we can at least offer suggestions to offset the other costs, using points & miles.

 - Air Travel/Transportation – How we got there and how we got around.